Our Commitment to Access and Equity

 playwright in residence

-This residency is made possible through support from the Canada Council for the Arts’ Explore and Create program.
+Support is available through the Canada Council for the Arts’ Explore and Create program.

 Plays Workshopped at Carousel Players between 2007 and 2022

 * = produced and toured by Carousel Players

 A Forest in My Room [playwright: Thomas Morgan Jones]*

 Boys, Girls, and Other Mythological Creatures [playwright: Mark Crawford]*

 Fare Play [playwright: Yvette Nolan]